DVD: Development and launch

 Kees Schouhamer Immink received a personal technical Emmy award for his contributions to DVD and Blu-ray disc.

 Released in 1987, CD Video used analog video encoding on optical discs matching the established standard 120 mm size of audio CDs.
 Video CD (VCD) became one of the first formats for distributing digitally encoded films in this format, in 1993.
 In the same year, two new optical disc storage formats were being developed.
 One was the Multimedia Compact Disc (MMCD), backed by Philips and Sony (developers of the CD and CD-i), and the other was the Super Density (SD) disc, supported by Toshiba, Time Warner, Matsushita Electric, Hitachi, Mitsubishi Electric, Pioneer, Thomson, and JVC.
 By the time of the press launches for both formats in January 1995, the MMCD nomenclature had been dropped, and Philips and Sony were referring to their format as Digital Video Disc (DVD).

-On May 3, 1995, an ad hoc, industry technical group formed from five computer companies (IBM, Apple, Compaq, Hewlett-Packard, and Microsoft) issued a press release stating that they would only accept a single format.
+On May 3, 1995, an ad hoc industry technical group formed from five computer companies (IBM, Apple, Compaq, Hewlett-Packard, and Microsoft) issued a press release stating that they would only accept a single format.
 The group voted to boycott both formats unless the two camps agreed on a single, converged standard.
 They recruited Lou Gerstner, president of IBM, to pressure the executives of the warring factions.
 In one significant compromise, the MMCD and SD groups agreed to adopt proposal SD 9, which specified that both layers of the dual-layered disc be read from the same side—instead of proposal SD 10, which would have created a two-sided disc that users would have to turn over.
 Philips/Sony strongly insisted on the source code, EFMPlus, that Kees Schouhamer Immink had designed for the MMCD, because it makes it possible to apply the existing CD servo technology.
-Its drawback was a loss from 5 to 4.7 Gbyte of capacity.
+Its drawback was a loss from 5 to 4.7 Gigabytes of capacity.

 As a result, the DVD specification provided a storage capacity of 4.7 GB (4.38 GiB) (Note: 1 GB is one billion bytes) for a single-layered, single-sided disc and 8.5 GB (7.92 GiB) for a dual-layered, single-sided disc.
 The DVD specification ended up similar to Toshiba and Matsushita's Super Density Disc, except for the dual-layer option.
 MMCD was single-sided and optionally dual-layer, whereas SD was two half-thickness, single-layer discs which were pressed separately and then glued together to form a double-sided disc.